 Each of these expeditions covers topics similar to those of this expedition.
 Each expedition web page has an education component with associated lesson plans on topics including shipwrecks, corals, cold seeps, and the technologies used to explore these areas.

-The OER Digital Atlas map provides an overview of OER-sponsored expeditions.
+The NOAA Ocean Exploration Data Atlas map provides an overview of OER-sponsored expeditions.
 The Digital Atlas is the central point of access to expedition science background, lesson plans, scientific data, and more.
-You can also visit the Okeanos Atlas and follow along with the ship in near real-time.